 Tell us about your favourite places you have lived.
 What were your go-to places to grab a book?
 Any Book store or library of choice?

-For people visiting your town, what kind of spots you’ll suggest they visit?
+For people visiting your town, what kind of spots do you suggest they visit?
 Any local secret you could spill?

 Any plans for the next book?